 Low-Sugar Strawberry Jam

-Low-sugar homemade strawberry jam perfectly captures delicious summer strawberries in easy-to-make jam that you can enjoy all year long!
+Low sugar homemade strawberry jam perfectly captures delicious summer strawberries in easy-to-make, fruit-forward jam.
+This strawberry jam recipe made with Ball low sugar pectin is great for canning so that that you can enjoy it all year long! (gluten-free)

 - Prep Time: 15 minutes

 - Yield: 4 1-cup (half pint) jars 1x

 - Method: stovetop

 - 4 cups strawberries, hulled and crushed

 - 2 tbsp low sugar pectin (such as Ball)

 - 1/2 cup sugar